Free Dividend Calculator for Canadian Investors

 The Power of Dividend Growth

 Funds or stocks that consistently increase their dividends can provide growing income streams over time.
+Use the Annual Dividend Growth Rate field in the calculator to model this — a 5% annual growth rate on a $10,000 investment can meaningfully increase your income over a 10–20 year horizon.
 This growth can help protect your purchasing power and potentially lead to significant wealth accumulation.

 Frequently Asked Questions